The 6 Types of Procrastination and How to Beat Them

 They may feel an adrenaline rush from completing a task they waited on under pressure, knowing how much is at stake or what will happen if they don’t finish it in time.

-For instance, I’m the complete opposite, and I can guarantee you that working with this type of person is complicated.
+For instance, I’m the complete opposite, and I can guarantee you that dealing with this procrastination style is complicated.

 A great example of this would be someone who leaves studying for a big exam until the day before, only starting when they genuinely have no other choice but to get things done immediately.